dyo/dyo/README.md

 // create a render instance
 var render = s.render(TodoApp, '.app')
-// or
-var render = s.render((props) => h('div', props.children), '.app')

-// call it anytime you want to render to the dom render(...props, state, forceUpdate?)
+// call it when you want to render to the dom render(...props, state, forceUpdate?)

 // forceUpdate{Boolean} tells the render to force an initial mount
-// which clears the element and mounts to it.
+// which clears the element and does an initial mount to it.
 // this is by default executated on the initial render/ first time you
 // call the render instance
 ```

+--

 ## s.render